Tannaka duality and stable infinity-categories: Preliminaries on stacks and quasi-coherent complexes

+\begin{Definition} \begin{enumerate} {(\roman{enumi})} \item An affine group scheme $G$ over a field $k$ is a group object in the category of usual affine schemes over $k$.
+If $G$ is an affine group scheme and we put $G=\Spec B$, then $B$ is a commutative Hopf $k$-algebra.

-Fix convention of algebraic groups and their representations: By an algebraic group, we mean an affine group scheme of finite type over a field $k$.
-An affine group scheme over a field $k$ is a pro-algebraic group over $k$.
-A representation of an affine group scheme $G=\Spec B$ over $k$ is an (left or right) action of $G$ on a $k$-vector space $V$, that is determined by the rule assigning to each $k$-algebra $R$ and $g\in G(R)$ an isomorphism $\phi_g:V\otimes_kR\stackrel{\sim}{\to}V\otimes_kR$ of $R$-modules in the functorial fashion.
+\item By an algebraic group over $k$, we mean an affine group scheme of finite type over $k$.
+Every affine group scheme over $k$ is a pro-algebraic group over $k$, that is, a directed limit of algebraic groups.

+\item A representation of an affine group scheme $G=\Spec B$ over $k$ is an (left or right) action of $G$ on a $k$-vector space $V$, that is determined by the rule assigning to each $k$-algebra $R$ and $g\in G(R)$ an isomorphism $\phi_g:V\otimes_kR\stackrel{\sim}{\to}V\otimes_kR$ of $R$-modules in a coherently functorial fashion.
 Equivalently, a representation is a coaction $V\to V\otimes_kB$ of the commutative Hopf algebra $B$ on $V$.
 As is well-known, every representation is a filtered colimit of finite-dimensional representations.
+See e.g. \cite{DM} for the basic facts on affine group schemes. \end{enumerate} \end{Definition}